Pentagon official, Lockheed Martin pull out of Singapore Airshow

-WASHINGTON (Reuters) - The Pentagon shrunk the size of its delegation traveling to the Singapore Airshow and U.S. defense firm Lockheed Martin Corp said it would not attend, as the impact of the coronavirus has reduced participation in the event.
+WASHINGTON (Reuters) - The Pentagon shrunk the size of its delegation traveling to the Singapore Airshow and U.S. defense firms Lockheed Martin Corp and Raytheon Co said they would not attend, as the impact of the coronavirus has reduced participation in the event.

 Undersecretary of Defense Ellen Lord will no longer attend the event “due to extenuating circumstances”, Lieutenant Colonel Mike Andrews said in a statement.